MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-users-groups-and-azure-ad-applications.md

 ---
-Description: You can add users, groups, and Azure AD applications to your Partner Center account.
+description: You can add users, groups, and Azure AD applications to your Partner Center account.
 title: Add users, groups, and Azure AD applications to your Partner Center account ms.date: 10/31/2018 ms.topic: article